Hair Mask for Frizzy Hair: Which One Works Best and How to Use It

 Best “overnight” category (only when it makes sense)

 An overnight hair mask can help when hair feels extremely dry, and you tolerate richer formulas well.
-I keep it on lengths only and protect my pillowcase.
+I apply it to the lengths only and sleep on a silk pillowcase to reduce friction and help prevent frizz overnight.
 If your scalp gets irritated easily, I’d avoid overnight use.

 Best for people who hate heavy residue